Signing up for an account

 • Follow the one-time authentication link sent to your email.
 After authentication you will be redirected your profile in the Control.

-# API applications
+# API Applications

 From here you can create, edit and see all applications created by you, or shared with you.
-An applications status can be "active" or "pending".

-# Registering an application
+# Registering an Application

 Once you have an account, you can register your application to obtain API access:

-• Go to the API applications (opens new window) page using the top menu of the Control Panel.
+1. Go to the API applications (opens new window) page using the top menu of the Control Panel.

 alt text